 SUMMARY OF CHANGES

-Here are some highlights - some due to expire in 2028 while others are permanent:
+Here are some highlights of changes with some due to expire in 2028 while others are permanent:

-*Increases the limit on State and Local Tax (SALT) deductions and introduces new deductions for things like tips, overtime.
-In lieu of making social security non-taxable, it increases the standard deduction for those over 65 to reduce taxable income.
+Increases the limit on State and Local Tax (SALT) deductions, introduces new deductions for things like tips, overtime, extra deduction for those over 65 In place making social security non-taxable.

 Eliminates some clean energy credits and phases out others, including certain clean vehicle credits and residential energy credits.